ljo-hamburg/musille/README.md

 - `release`: The latest stable release.
 - `pre-release`: The latest pre-release.
 - `testing`: The latest build corresponding to the `master` branch.
-Note that while you should be able to use this version of the theme it is not considered stable and may contain severe bugs.
+Note that while you may be able to use this version of the theme it is not considered stable and may contain severe bugs.
 Use this only for testing purposes, never in production.

 ### Manual Installation